Yanks reliever throws 4 wild pitches in 10th, Red Sox rally - News Break

 Yanks reliever throws 4 wild pitches in 10th, Red Sox rally

-“That’s why you play until the last out is made,” Hernández said.
-“Pitchers did a good job of keeping us in the game.”

-Xander Bogaerts scored on a sacrifice fly by Hunter Renfroe in the 10th to win the opener of a four-game series.
+Xander Bogaerts scored on a sacrifice fly by Hunter Renfroe in the 10th to win it.
 The victory was Boston’s third straight and snapped New York’s four-game winning streak.

-Boston also remained one game up on Tampa Bay in the AL East.
-The third-place Yankees, who have lost eight of 10 to the Red Sox this season, are eight games back.

 Matt Barnes (5-2), the sixth Red Sox pitcher of the night, gave up a run in the 10th but got the win.
 Kriske (1-1) allowed Boston’s final two runs for a blown save, becoming the first major leaguer to throw four wild pitches in a single extra inning, according to STATS.